bkentropy/local-LLMs/README.md

 This repo is just for education purposes.
 It's meant to get to you started by working with local llms.

 # Getting Started
+## Prerequisites
+- Ollama installed and running
+- Python 3.13 or higher

+## Creating the Environment
 First create your environment
 ```
 conda env create -f environment.yml